Autumn Rim to Rim in the Grand Canyon

 This trip is an opportunity to embark on one of the world’s most famous hikes in the cooler period from September 16 through November 30.
 Our Summer Grand Canyon Rim to Rim hike is offered May 12 through September 15.
 Because Rim to Rim permits are quite competitive we recommend checking out the Hermit Loop and Grand Canyon Classic as backup options in the fall.

-It is strongly recommended to book your Grand Canyon backpacking trip 5 months in advance due to the Park’s permit system.
+Important: It is strongly recommended to book your Grand Canyon backpacking trip 5 months in advance due to the Park’s permit system.
 Backpacking permits are issued on the first of the month 4+ months in advance (see deadlines for each month.)
 Permits for the most popular trips sell out very quickly during the initial lottery, so registering prior to the deadline of the month you’re interested in is highly beneficial.
-You can also pick any dates, and you’ll receive a 5% early registration discount!
+You can also pick any dates!

 DIFFICULTY LEVEL 3